 2020 MLB Rookie Of The Year Watch: Kyle Lewis, Jake Cronenworth Lead With 10 Days Remaining

-Below is the second edition of our weekly Rookie of the Year stock watch.
+Below is the eighth edition of our weekly Rookie of the Year stock watch.
 Please note this is not a re-ranking of the BA Top 100 prospects or BA's preseason rookie rankings, but rather a snapshot of where the Rookie of the Year races stand at various points in time throughout the season.

-All statistics are through August 5.
+All statistics are through Sept.
+16.

 1. Kyle Lewis, OF, Mariners

 Barring a slump, Lewis will be the American League rookie of the year and it will be by a fairly secure margin.
 Lewis now leads Luis Robert by 47 points in batting average, 76 points in on-base percentage and 71 points in OPS with 10 days to go in the regular season.
 Overall he is batting .298/.390/.491 with 10 home runs and 27 RBI.
 What’s more, after a season of highlight-reel catches in center field, Lewis made his best one yet last week—a grand slam-robbing, leaping catch at the wall—to give him a signature moment of the season.

 The league has adjusted to Robert, and he’s running out of time to adjust back.
 After a hot finish to August, Robert is batting .130 with one home run and 39 percent strikeout rate in September.
 His .251/.314/.497 overall slash line remains respectable, but he needs a major reversal in the final 10 days of the season to close the 71-point OPS gap with Lewis.